tomtheisen/mutraction/docs/tracker.md

 ## Methods

-### `startTransaction()`
+### `startTransaction(name?)`
 ### `commit()`
 ### `rollback()`

 These methods control batches of changes.
 Starting a new transaction establishes a checkpoint.
 If you're happy with the changes made during a transaction, you can commit it to keep them.
 If you'd like to revert the changes instead, you can roll it back.
+Transaction names are optional.
+They have no functional impact, but can be useful for inspecting the change history.

 Transactions are recursive.
 Each time you commit or rollback, it applies to the inner-most transaction.